 Sometimes travel will take you to chilly destinations, so you’d better be prepared with warm, lightweight, and packable travel clothing when the conditions are downright cold.

 With all the warm and well-made winter gear on the market, there’s no excuse to let cold weather cheapen or derail your trip.
 And, no, preparing for a frosty weather adventure doesn’t mean you have to ditch your carry-on travel mantra either.

 The five pieces of clothing below help keep me toasty when the temperature drops and bitter conditions set in.
 As a whole, these items pack down very small and weigh less than 1.5 pounds (700 grams) combined – a small price to pay for warmth and comfort.

 Down Jacket: Arc’teryx Cerium LT

 The Cerium LT is the warmest down jacket I’ve ever owned, by a long shot.
-It keeps me comfortable into below-freezing temperatures and is a must-bring on all my cold-weather backpacking adventures.
+It keeps me comfortable down into below-freezing temperatures and is a must-bring on all my cold-weather backpacking adventures.
 It’s insanely lightweight and packs down conveniently into its built-in stuff sack.

 Long Underwear: Patagonia Capilene